Vincent-Vais/Patatampa-Clone/README.md

+# Patatampa-Clone.
-# Patatampa-Clone.Press any key to make magic hapen.
+Press any key to make magic hapen.